ComposableFi/composable/rfcs/0005-pablo-distribution.md

 #### 5.2.3.
 PBLO Staker Pool Creation

-When creating new Pablo pool, the creator should have option to create n PBLO staking pool.
+When creating new Pablo pool, the creator should have option to create a PBLO staking pool.
 This newly created staking pool will receive rewards from trading fees from Pablo pool as mention in section 5.2.4

 #### 5.2.4.
 PBLO Staker Trading Fee Distribution